iGEM-Engineering/iGEM-DBTL-bootcamp/3_test/3_test.md

 - What are the physical units of your measurements?
 Are your units arbitrary, relative, or absolute?
 - What sort of controls can you use to determine whether your experimental protocols are working correctly?
     - What data will you generate to determine whether your experiment ran correctly?

-## Calibration Protocol

-Before any experiment, your team must perform the GFP calibration protocol.
-This protocol only needs to be completed once.
-It entails making stocks and working solutions, making and measuring serial dilutions of the GFP calibrant dye and the particle calibrant.

-- Calibration Protocol
-- Protocol Datasheet: interlab-2023-calibration.xlsx

-The calibrants you need (and provided by iGEM headquarters within the 2024 Distribution Kit) are:
-- Fluorescein Sodium Salt - green fluorescent calibrant (Dried down.
-Resuspend in 1mL PBS 1X to get the stock solution at 100uM)
-- Monodisperse Silica Nanoparticles - optical density/bacterial cell count calibrant (850 uL solution in Water per tube, 3e9 beads/mL)

-Monodisperse Silica Nanoparticles

-The NanoCym 950 nm monodisperse silica nanoparticles (microspheres, for short) are a calibrant for optical density/bacterial cell count.
-The microspheres are similar in size and optical properties to bacterial cells, and therefore one microsphere is approximately equal to one bacterial cell.
-By creating a serial dilution with known numbers of silica microspheres, a standard curve of number of microspheres against OD readings can be produced.

-However, these microspheres can aggregate (see picture) and may be difficult to completely resuspend in solution.
-Prior to aliquoting into the calibration plate, the tube of microspheres must be vortexed for 30 seconds, as noted in the calibration protocol.
-If however, you still notice any aggregates we recommend sonication of the tube.
-If you have questions about this process or issues, please contact interlab (at) igem (dot) org.
-Image of microsphere aggregation in the calibrant tube An aggregation of microspheres at the bottom of the tube (see arrow).
-This tube will need vortexing, or if the aggregate persists, sonication.
-Culture Dilutions

-As part of the following Interlab experiments, your team will need to grow cultures overnight and then dilute those cultures to a known OD 600nm absorbance.
-Please follow the directions that each protocol has laid out, and we have also provided this spreadsheet to help calculate those dilutions.
-- culture-dilution-calculator-template.xlsx

 ## Resources Needed